Valley of the Kings: Twentieth Dynasty

 The first ruler of the dynasty, Setnakhte, had two tombs constructed for himself.
 He started excavating the eventual tomb of his son, Ramesses III, but abandoned that dig when it unintentionally broke into another tomb.
-He then usurped and completed the tomb of the Nineteenth Dynasty female pharaoh, Twosret, KV14.
+He then usurped and completed the tomb of the Nineteenth Dynasty female pharaoh Tausret, KV14.
 Therefore, this tomb has two burial chambers, the later extensions making this one of the largest of the Royal tombs, at over 150 metres.
 KV11 was later restarted and extended and on a different axis for Ramesses III.